FaithAlone.net

 14 For if I pray in an unknown tongue, my spirit prayeth, but my understanding is unfruitful.

 Charismatics assert that the reference to "my understanding is unfruitful" means "I do not understand what I'm saying".
-This is once again a flatly impossible interpretation, especially given the context up to this point in the chapter, which was covered in the section above.
+This is once again an impossible interpretation, especially given the context up to this point in the chapter, which was covered in the section above.

 1 Corinthians 14:15-19